A-FZAL/Know-Your-Rights-/README.md

 Then there we will get into the section of queries where it is further divided into 2 parts:
 1. General queries
-2. Different laws divided according to their divisions Then the FAQs section where there will be a chatbot which will explain the generals terms While the home bar will allow the user to dive into the section of legal consultancy in which one have the option to have an live/face to face interaction with the attorney and different use cases such as book appointments,view appoitments,Cancel appointments
+2. Different laws divided according to their divisions

+Then the FAQs section where there will be a chatbot which will assist with the queries of the people

+While the home bar will allow the user to dive into the section of legal consultancy in which one have the option to have an live/face to face interaction with the attorney and different use cases such as book appointments,view appoitments,Cancel appointments
 There will also a section under Legal consultancy which will provide a personalized case management where we can :
 1. Track case progress
 2. Save important document
 3. Reminders
+And a subdivision where case based explaination will be provided for better support.

-Different language support.
+There will be dynamic adaptation for different language support.

 o	User Interface:
 Intuitive, easy-to-use interface with soothing visuals.